nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Task list is not filtered.
 Error details for invalid command shown in the status message.

     4. Other incorrect delete commands to try: `find`, `find tg/CS2103T`, `...`<br>
        Expected: Similar to previous.

+### Showing tasks

+1. Show tasks using week number
+    1. Test case: `show 48`<br>
+       Expected: Weekly Panel shows the 48th Week and the tasks occurring on that week

+    2. Test case: `show 0`<br>
+       Expected: Week Number is invalid.
+Error details for invalid command shown in the status message.

+    4. Other incorrect delete commands to try: `show`, `show 78`, `...`<br>
+       Expected: Similar to previous.

+2. Show tasks using date
+    1. Test case: `show d/2021-08-07`<br>
+       Expected: Weekly Panel shows the week which the date 2021-08-07 falls under and the tasks for that entire week.

+    2. Test case: `show /d2021-08-07`<br>
+       Expected: Argument Selector is Invalid.
+Error details for invalid command usage shown in the status message.

+    2. Test case: `show d/2021-13-13`<br>
+       Expected: Date is Invalid.
+Error details for invalid command usage shown in the status message.

+    4. Other incorrect delete commands to try: `show d/2022-01-01`, `show 2021-01-01`, `...`<br>
+       Expected: Similar to previous.

 ### Saving data